 The researchers – from The Scripps Research Institute (TSRI) in La Jolla, CA – report how they developed and tested their HIV fingerprinting tool in the journal Nature Communications.

-According to the World Health Organization (WHO), HIV remains a persistent major problem for global public health.
-To date, the virus has killed more than 35 million people.
+According to the World Health Organization (WHO), HIV remains a

 Once it enters a person’s body, HIV weakens the immune system.
 The virus impairs and destroys immune cells – especially infection-fighting CD4 cells, or T cells.